lingtalfi/k/README.md

 ```bash
 . /home/ling/bin/bashmarks.sh
 ```
+But note that since 1.1.0, bashmarks is automatically included (see next section).

 As a bonus, there a few aliases for web standard programs that I use.

+### bashmarks

 Since 1.1.0, you also have bashmarks shortcuts right away.
 Please refer to the [bashmarks documentation](https://github.com/huyng/bashmarks) for more details.